On the emergence of quantum memory in non-Markovian dynamics: Operating regimes

-Generally speaking, this evolution describes the alternative situation of weak repetitive interactions between $S$ and a single qubit, which is known to be strongly non-Markovian according to the established criteria \cite{criteria1, criteria2}, and lead to similar state convergence as in Fig.~\ref{fig:figure2}a.\footnote{Analogous non-Markovian quantum chain structure was further discussed in Ref. \cite{qchain} and experimentally tested using linear optics in Ref. \cite{optics}.} From Eq. (\ref{eq:rhoS}), it is now clear that we can interpolate between the Markovian and non-Markovian regimes by simply controlling the coupling strength $\eta$ (which corresponds to the probability $p$, as discussed earlier; cf. Eq. (\ref{eq:sum})).
+where $\mathcal{M}$ is a CPTP map, corresponding to Eq. (\ref{eq:pswap}); see \cite{alexander2,alexander} for details.
+Generally speaking, this evolution describes the alternative situation of weak repetitive interactions between $S$ and a single qubit, which is known to be strongly non-Markovian according to the established criteria \cite{criteria1, criteria2}, and lead to similar state convergence as in Fig.~\ref{fig:figure2}a.
+From Eq. (\ref{eq:rhoS}), it is now clear that we can interpolate between the Markovian and non-Markovian regimes by simply controlling the coupling strength $\eta$ (which corresponds to the probability $p$, as discussed earlier; cf. Eq. (\ref{eq:sum})).
+Note that analogous non-Markovian quantum chain structure was further discussed in \cite{qchain} and experimentally tested using linear optics in \cite{optics}.